maxiaolin9495/seba-2020ss-findmytutor/README.md

 `-d` runs container in detached mode (in the background)

-To stop the docker containers, simply use `docker-compose down`
+To stop the docker containers, simply use `docker-compose -f "docker-compose.debug.yml" down`

 ## Deploy to Azure
 Simply update the prod docker images which are located in this project container registry.
 The image pull will be automatically done by Azure in about 10 minutes.